Sky Replacement Photoshop 2021

-On the 20th of October 2020 Photoshop released a new update for CC users.
-One of the new features is Sky replacement.
+On the 20th of October 2020, Photoshop released a new update for CC users.
+One of the new features is Sky Replacement Photoshop.
 Why is this a big deal?
 People have been replacing skies in photoshop for years.
-As we know, there’s always more ways than one to achieve an objective in photoshop.
+As we know, there are always more ways than one to achieve an objective in photoshop.
 I’ve seen a lot of tutorials on this particular subject and some of them are pretty terrible.
 One of the best tutorials was one we recently reviewed by Joshua Cripps with our Landscape photography composite blending tutorial.
-Now Photoshop has it’s own Sky replacement tool only time will tell if it is effective.
-It is very simlpe to use and produces some very good results.
+Now Photoshop has its own Sky replacement tool only time will tell if it is effective.
+It is very simple to use and produces some very good results.
 Follow our 2-Minute Photoshop Tutorial and read on to find out more about the individual sliders and what they do.

 In this tutorial, we chose a particularly easy image to demonstrate with.
 There is a very clear defining line that separates the foreground from the sky.
 I have had a play around with this feature with a more difficult subject, a lone tree against a busier sky, and I was pleasantly surprised.
 Photoshops Sky Replacement feature does a very good job, and it’s very quick.

 1. Load up your image in Photoshop and go to Edit>Sky Replacement.

 2. When the dialogue box appears you will notice a thumbnail image of a sky at the top.